piperinnshall/Glam/README.md

-# glam
+# Gλ

-Lambda based scripting language
+Glam is a Lambda based scripting language.